 We observe such inclusion and exclusion errors also with respect to other welfare schemes, such as PM Kisan, introduced in 2018, which guarantees basic income support for landed farmers.
 The government announced front-loading of ₹2,000 of the ₹6,000 per year between April and June 2020.
 However, of the 18 per cent farmer households in the DCVTS-3 sample, only 21 per cent received such transfers; 42 per cent of such households belonged to the wealthiest assets tertile of the sample, while another 28.5 per cent belonged to the middle tertile.
-Further, the PM Kisan scheme applies to landowners, thereby excluding agricultural labourers.
+Further, the PM Kisan scheme applies to landowners, thereby excluding agricultural labourers or share-croppers, though not all landed farmers received the benefits.

-8. Conclusion
+8. CONCLUSION